datarevenue-berlin/py-MUVR/README.md

 ## Motivation

-- It's hard to protect against selection bias on high-demensional omics data ([Krawczuk and Łukaszuk, 2016](https://www.sciencedirect.com/science/article/pii/S0933365715001426)).
+- It's hard to protect against selection bias on high-dimensional omics data ([Krawczuk and Łukaszuk, 2016](https://www.sciencedirect.com/science/article/pii/S0933365715001426)).
 Even common cross-validation has been shown to overfit.
 - Most feature selection techniques focus on finding the minimal set of strongest features.
 Omitting redundant variables that are however still relevant to understanding the biochemical systems.
 - There's no freely available and easy-to-use Python tool that implements a minimally biased repeated double cross validation.
 - A robust selection requires many (100 - 5.000) models to be trained.
 Running such a large number of models in reasonable time, requires non-trivial parallelization.